westplainsdev/using-expressions/README.md

 # using-expressions
 A simple application using Verbal Expressions

+## Instructions
+Note: You must have node.js installed to run this project.

+Type NPM START to run the application

+## Reference
 Link to [a blog][1] describing how to use verbal expressions from node.

 Link to the [VerbalExpressions][2] github project.